lsmo-epfl/curated-cofs-submission/README.md

  * Add info to .csv

 Frameworks:
+ * Select the file or drag it to the `Choose file` button
  * Render CIF using jsmol
  * Prefill basic information (elements)
  * Mint CURATED-COFS framework ID